 The cookie crust

-Crumb crusts are very easy to put together and can even be no-bake if you mix the ingredients and pop the pan in the refrigerator to firm up completely.
+Crumb crusts are very easy to put together and can even be a no-bake if you mix the ingredients and pop the pan in the refrigerator to firm up completely.

 I like to bake it for 10 minutes to make it sturdier since I remove it from the pan before serving it.
 I recommend this extra step.